Use The Quantities To Show How Each Calculation Is Made

 Several fundamental concepts underpin most quantitative calculations.
 Mastering these concepts is essential for building a strong foundation.

 • Variables: Symbols that represent quantities that can change or vary.
-For example, in the equation y = mx + b, x and y are variables.
+Here's one way to look at it: in the equation y = mx + b, x and y are variables.

 • Constants: Values that remain fixed and do not change.
 In the same equation y = mx + b, m and b are constants.